hexapode/zenbrowser/README.md

 # What is it?
 Why ZenBrowser?

-I create this browser as a small experiment to see what a minimalistic web could look like.
+I created this browser as a small experiment to see what a minimalistic web could look like.

 It has the following features :